Academic Field Trips & Off-Campus Activities

 Faculty and/ or staff leading students on a University related field trip or Off-Campus activity must complete the following steps:

 Conduct a pre-trip evaluation.
 This can be done by conducting a site visit to become familiar with the site and to identify any potential hazards or risks.
-The site visit should be documented and retained by the sponsoring department - See appendix A for site visit template.
+The site visit should be documented and retained by the sponsoring department.
 A site visit can be bypassed if the faculty member can demonstrate and document sufficient knowledge of the field trip site.
 This could be accomplished by review online, published materials, or contacting the site to discuss proposed activities and potential hazards.

 Complete a Request for Field Trip or On/Off Campus Activity form (paper form or electronically) and submit to Risk Management at least 5 days prior to trip.
 See http://www.csuchico.edu/risk/waiverprogram.shtml